Didn’t irritate my skin

 Ingredients: Super-powered water

 Hydro-ionized mineral water is one of the major players in the Laneige Essential Power Skin Toner.
-It's infused with six hydrating ingredients—zinc, manganese, magnesium, sodium, calcium, and potassium—that are ionized and stabilized in the water for better penetration into the skin.
+It's infused with six hydrating ingredients—zinc, manganese, magnesium, sodium, calcium, and potassium.

-The second key ingredient is birch sap, which is vitamin-rich (it’s filled with vitamins C, B3, and more) and nourishes dry skin.
+The second key ingredient is birch sap, which is rich in antioxidants and minerals and nourishes dry skin.
 It also reduces inflammation and refines skin texture.